AugustHao/Augusts_R_beginner_workshop/Topics/04_Basic_data_cleaning_and_organising_in_R/Basic_data_cleaning_and_organising_in_R.md

 -----------------

 You may often need to edit, clean, or restructure your data.
-When doing these things, it's important to remember you should not overridde your original raw data.
+When doing these things, it's important to remember you should not override your original raw data.
 As I said in earlier topics, having your untouched raw data is essential to reproducibility and it's also a very useful backup if you do something wrong.